 Lorenzo Vaquero, Extraordinary Doctorate Award

-The CiTIUS celebrates once again the recognition of another thesis from the center in the Extraordinary Doctorate Awards of the University of Santiago de Compostela.
-Following the granting of this award to two doctoral works in the previous edition, the thesis of the CiTIUS graduate researcher Lorenzo Vaquero adds to this trajectory of excellence and also receives support for his doctoral work, developed at the CiTIUS of the University of Santiago de Compostela.
-The award, of an annual nature, is aimed at those doctoral works rated with the highest score by the tribunal, which have also received the Cum Laude mention and a score of 12 points or higher in the evaluations issued by its members.
-Under the title Visual Multi-Object Tracking through Deep Learning, and under the supervision of CiTIUS researchers Manuel Mucientes Molina and Víctor Manuel Brea Sánchez, the thesis presents deep learning solutions for real-time tracking of multiple objects in videos, an essential component in applications such as robotics or video surveillance.
+The CiTIUS celebrates another year of recognition for another thesis from the center in the Extraordinary Doctorate Awards of the University of Santiago de Compostela.
+After the granting of this award to two doctoral works in the previous edition, the thesis of CiTIUS graduate researcher Lorenzo Vaquero joins this trajectory of excellence and also receives backing for his doctoral work, developed at CiTIUS of the University of Santiago de Compostela, a center co-financed by the European Union through the Galicia Feder Program 2021-2027.
+The award, of an annual nature, is intended for those doctoral works rated with the highest score by the tribunal, and that have also received the "Cum Laude" mention and a sum of 12 points or higher in evaluations issued by its members.
+Under the title Visual Multi-Object Tracking through Deep Learning, and under the supervision of CiTIUS researchers Manuel Mucientes Molina and Víctor Manuel Brea Sánchez, the thesis presents deep learning solutions for real-time tracking of multiple objects in videos, an essential component in applications like robotics or video surveillance.

 It all started with a summer scholarship...